thedarksidepy/thedarksidepy.github.io/_posts/2023-10-24-choose-the-right-warehouse-size.md

 ---
-title: Choose The Right Warehouse Size
+title: Choosing the right Snowflake warehouse size
 author: thedarkside
 date: 2023-10-24 00:00:00 +0100
 categories: [Snowflake]
 tags: [Snowflake]
 ---

-Snowflake warehouse size impacts **costs** and **query performance**.
+Selecting the right Snowflake warehouse size is a balance between query performance and cost.
+This guide explains how warehouse sizing works, how to start small, when to scale, and what metrics help you decide.

 Snowflake warehouse is a **cluster of computational resources** used for running queries and tasks.
-It functions as an on-demand resource, separate from any data storage system, and is similar to a virtual machine (VM).
+It functions as an on-demand resource, separate from any data storage system.
+Each size (X-Small, Small, Medium, etc.) doubles the compute power of the previous one and costs twice as much.

 {: .important }
 All warehouses, regardless of size, are **charged based on the amount of time they are running, whether actively processing queries or waiting for one to be issued**.